 7. Convoy 8+ UV Light – 365nm UV LED flashlight with a patented glass filter.

 8. Wesley’s Jewelers Loupe – High magnification options (30X and 60X) with carrying case.

 9. Mohs Hardness Kit – A specially designed kit for rockhounds

 *All recommended products are personally tested and regularly used by experts from this website.

 Best Rock Hunting Beaches in Wisconsin

-The best rock hunting beaches in Wisconsin are connected to Lake Michigan.
-Some of them are Sandy Beach, North Beach Racine, Big Bay Beach, Schoolhouse Beach, Point Beach State Forest, Two Rivers, Simons Island Beach, or Devil’s Lake State Park Beach, among others.
+The best rock-hunting beaches in Wisconsin are connected to Lake Michigan.
+Some of them are Sandy Beach, North Beach Racine, Big Bay Beach, Schoolhouse Beach, Point Beach State Forest, Two Rivers, Simons Island Beach, and Devil’s Lake State Park Beach, among others.